kjkoster/lego-wedo-java/README.md

   brick B: unknown
 ```

 Once a WeDo motor is running, the identification byte changes into a different value.
 That in itself is not problematic, but there are other bricks too.
-If you have the lights brick and switch it on, that too gets the same identification byte as a running motor.
+If you have the lights brick and switch it on, it gets the exact same identification byte as a running motor.
 So once a motor or a light is running, there is no way to tell them apart.
 Using the verbose mode of the command line utility we can see this behaviour.

 ```
 $ ./wedo -v list